tprasadtp/protonvpn-docker/README.md

 ## Features

-- LAN, private and Tailscale networks remain accessible and are not routed over VPN.
+- LAN, private and CGNAT networks remain accessible and are not routed over VPN.
 **No special configuration required**.
 - Supports systemd integration when running via podman
 - Supports roaming clients